angles-n-daemons/angles-n-daemons.github.io/content/posts/20230217-rbac-and-rebac.md

 ## When one access-control model isn't enough

-Access controls are an important part of ensuring safety within business applications.
-Most companies I've worked with have employed an RBAC model to secure their internal applications, which has provided a good-enough set of restrictions and controls for employees.
+Your application's access-control scheme is an important part of ensuring safety within your business.
+Most companies I've worked with have employed an RBAC model to secure their internal applications, which has provides a good-enough set of restrictions and controls for employees.
 This model breaks down as the business gets more complex, as does ReBAC - a popular alternative to RBAC.
-The wikipedia page for ReBAC describes how it can be layered in conjunction with RBAC, but the literature online is sparse on exactly how to go about doing so.
+The wikipedia page for ReBAC describes how it can be layered in conjunction with RBAC [citation needed], but the literature online is sparse on exactly how to go about doing so.
 In this article, I aim to describe an implementation for doing so using a concrete business use case.

 This document is broken down into the following sections:
  * Use Case Primer